 Details

-The musicians roamed the roof while playing, and the audience was invited to move with them, to physically feel different kinds of instrumentation and vibration in their bones, to register various degrees of resonance in their bodies.
 Meanwhile, the geophone picked up on our movements and translated them into audible sounds.
 Audience members become listeners as well as sounders, agents in the creation of an ephemeral soundscape via their movements and soundings.
 The opera became a means of tuning into our surroundings as well as to one another.

 The geophone enabled the musicians to improvise with their environment, bringing previously un-hearable sounds (created by the building, the street below, and the audience) into conversation with live instrumentation.
 Musicians and audience members engaged in a collective process of building new sonic worlds.
 Together we transformed the roof of the Bendix Building into a community-activated instrument, an acoustical commonage, and a space for collective listening and collective improvisation, radical noticing and regenerative world-making.

+We humans are enfleshed, enmeshed, entangled; we are beings living among other beings, on a rapidly-changing planet.
+What do we have to learn by pausing to listen to—and learn from—our more-than-human neighbors?
 Frog calls were recorded in Californian vernal pools, Midwest ponds, and a Costa Rican cloud forest undergoing climate change-exacerbated amphibian decline.
 Beached icebergs were recorded in eastern Greenland, melting and releasing bubble-pops of ancient atmospheres.
 Bugling tule elks—which sound like A string harmonics— guided the creation of compositions with viola harmonics.

 Silk moths, penguins, frogs, tortoises, Golden-Headed Lion tamarins and sea caves enter into conversation with live instrumentation.
 By bringing the sounds of sea caves local to Los Angeles into conversation with interspecies collaborations and sounds from farther afield, the opera aims to cultivate relational thinking about geological time, ecological systems and socioenvironmental phenomena on local and global scales.

 Life Cycle of a Fever Dream experiments with expanding our senses of perception to consider different understandings of time, sounding and sensing.
 When we hear the glassy bells of sea star tube feet, we are hearing those feet walking, tasting and smelling all at once.
 Recordings of echolocating bats open our ears to means of sensing via pulse and echo.
 Lending an ear to beetles lends attention to sensing the world through vibrations.
 Buzzing cicadas—echoes of the Jurassic period--reveal a world of sounding reliant on tympanal vibration and abdominal resonance.
 They also reveal a world of present-day insect population collapse.
+Indeed, moments throughout the opera of riotous interspecies abundance—singing humans, sawing cicadas, chirping crickets, braying penguins—are interspersed with sudden silence, echoing the precarity of endangered ecologies and endangered soundscapes.

 Recordings of stridulating crabs speak to a time before the breakup of Pangea, when crabs started evolving the ridges that made possible their soniferous capabilities.
 The opera interweaves sounds of living fossils like hagfish—benthic scavengers who clean whale falls and other carcasses—and sturgeon—dinosaur-era fish capable of electroreception and survivors of multiple mass extinctions—to bring us into relation with long time.
+Recordings of trilobites—crustaceans that like hagfish have been around for the past 300 million years—bring us into relation with the soundscapes of our ancient seas.

 The sighs of respiring Galapagos tortoises speak not only to a life lived on a more-than-human timescale, but to engaging with time itself in entirely different ways.
 These methusalean giants can go on wading in pond muck and feasting on wild guavas for two hundred years.
 They live slowly, breathe slowly and die slowly.
 At rest, their hearts beat 6 times per minute.

 The sounds of Pleistocene echoes like Przewalksi’s horses and Bristlecone pine trees—organisms that lived on this planet in the time of wooly mammoths and dire wolves—bring our attention to the soundscapes of previous geologic epochs.
+Projection-mapped moving imagery featuring Przewalksi’s horses and Golden-Headed Lion tamarins, whale sharks and swell sharks, scorpionfish and moray eels transformed the opera into an immersive sensory experience.

 The sea cave is a site for thinking about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
 It is a place to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.